Wade008/T2A1-B-Workbook/README.md

 The bubble sort algorithm includes two main structures, an inner for loop nested inside an outer for loop.
 Big(O) notation has been used below to analyse the algorithm complexity (number of steps) for worst case scenario:

 Where n is the size of the list to be sorted:
+- Before the outer loop begins, the length of the array is assigned to the variable n.
+This only happens once regardless of the size of the input array.
+This step has a Big O complexity of n(1) or constant and can be ignored as it has no bearing on the overall performance of the algorithm.
 - The outer for loop will iterate n number of time.
 That is, as n increases, the number of iterations increase linearly.
 Therefore, the outer loop has a Big(O) notation on O(n).
 - The inner loop will iterate by (n - the current iteration number of the outer loop - 1).
 Even though the inner loop reduces its number of iterations as the outer loop iterates it still increases linearly as n increases.
 As such, the inner loop also has a Big(O) notation of O(n).
 - Since the inner loop is dependent on the outer loop, the algorithm has to make (n - 1) + (n - 2) + (n - 3) + … + 2 + 1 = n(n-1)/2 comparisons before it finishes executing, which can be simplified to $\frac{1}{2}$ n<sup>2</sup> - $\frac{1}{2}$ n.
 In relation to Big(O) analysis, constants don't change with the size of the array, as such they can be dropped leaving n<sup>2</sup> - n.
 Moreover, Big(O) notation is concerned with the term that will grow the fastest, as such the second term can be dropped, leaving n<sup>2</sup>.